All programs

 Community circles are an indigenous-rooted practice central to restorative justice work.
 Rooted's Adult Community Circles are facilitated by Rooted-trained circle keepers and follow the practice's core form: people sit in a circle, a talking piece passes from person to person, and only the person holding it speaks.

-The space is confidential — what's said in circle stays in circle — and grounded in agreements set by participants at the start of each cohort.
+The space is confidential — what's said in circle stays in circle — and grounded in agreements set by the people in the room.
 The work isn't therapy or processing in a clinical sense.
 It's the practice of being heard, of hearing others, and of building the kind of relational web that can hold someone through a hard week.

 Eligibility

 Open to adults in our service area whose lives have been touched by incarceration — directly or through a family member.
-No referral required.
+Circles meet weekly; drop in at any point in your reentry, no referral or commitment required.

 Outcome